yoyoberenguer/SCROLL/README.md

 eg buffer[row, column, 0] pointing to a pixel RGB or RGBA model

-Other methods such as TRANSPOSE and STACKING are not essential but could be very useful in certain circumstances when doing image processing.
+Other methods such as TRANSPOSE and STACKING are not essential but could be very useful in certain circumstances for image processing.

 All the algorithms have been coded for the model RGB or RGBA and for 24-bit and 32-bit pygame texture.
 8-bit format image will failed to load and an error message will be thrown